Simula-UiB/LGM-attack/README.md

 * start: which vector in the file to start searching coefficients for.

 * stop: when to stop processing vectors from the file.
-Start and stop allow for easy parallellization.
+Start and stop allow for easy parallelization.

 * file: filename of file with secret key vectors.

-The program outputs a file with the estimated coefficients, and notes the difference with the correct value if the estimate was not correct.
+The program outputs a file with the estimated coefficients and notes the difference with the correct value if the estimate was not correct.